Text to be removed highlighted in red.

 2 Taxation; Tobacco Tax; Distribution of Funds.
 Amend RSA 78:24, I to read as follows:

-I. Tax revenue on all tobacco products sold at retail in this state imposed by RSA 78:2 shall be divided with 39 percent of that total revenue deposited in the education trust fund established by RSA 198:39 and the remaining revenue deposited in the general fund.
+I. Tax revenue on all tobacco products sold at retail in this state imposed by RSA 78:2 shall be divided with 39 percent of that total revenue deposited in the education trust fund established by RSA 198:39 and the remaining revenue deposited in the general fund .

 3 Alcoholic Beverages; The Liquor Commission; Funds.
 Amend RSA 176:16, I to read as follows:

-I. Except as provided in paragraph II, the state treasurer shall credit all gross revenue derived by the commission from the sale of liquor, or from license fees, and interest received on such moneys, to a special fund, to be known as the liquor commission fund, from which the treasurer shall pay all expenses of the commission incident to the administration of this title .
-Any balance left in such fund after such expenses are paid shall be deposited in the general fund on a monthly basis.
+I. Except as provided in paragraph II, the state treasurer shall credit all gross revenue derived by the commission from the sale of liquor, or from license fees, and interest received on such moneys, to a special fund, to be known as the liquor commission fund, from which the treasurer shall pay all expenses of the commission incident to the administration of this title.
+Any balance left in such fund after such expenses are paid shall be deposited in the general fund on a monthly basis .

 4 Alcoholic Beverages; Liquor Licenses and Fees; Additional Fees.
 Amend RSA 178:26, I to read as follows:

 I. In addition to the annual license fees provided in this chapter, a fee of $.30 for each gallon of beverage sold or transferred for retail sale or to the public shall be required for licenses issued to wholesale distributors, beverage manufacturers, brew pubs, and nano breweries; provided, however, that if beverage container mandatory deposit legislation is enacted, such fee shall be $.18 per gallon as of the effective date of such legislation.
 A fee of 5 percent of the wholesale price per case of any specialty beverage sold or transferred for retail sale or to the public shall be required for licenses issued to wholesale distributors or beverage manufacturers.
-For failure to pay any part of the fees provided or under this section when due, 10 percent of such fees shall be added and collected by the commission from the licensee .
+For failure to pay any part of the fees provided or under this section when due, 10 percent of such fees shall be added and collected by the commission from the licensee.

 5 Games, Amusements, and Athletic Exhibitions; Video Lottery Terminals; Revenue Share.
-Amend RSA 287-J:6, III(1)-(2) to read as follows:
+Amend RSA 287-J:6, III(b)(2) to read as follows:

-75 percent to the general fund.
+(2) 75 percent to the general fund

-6 Effective Date.
-This act shall take effect July 1, 2026.
+8 Effective Date.
+This act shall take effect as described in section 7 of this act.

 Text to be added highlighted in green.